danieldantasdev/DesignPatternsInUse/README.md

 In software development, design patterns serve a similar purpose—**they provide templated solutions to recurring problems**, ensuring that you don't have to reinvent the wheel each time you encounter a familiar issue.

-> **Software design pattern** - A general, reusable solution to a commonly occurring problem within a given context in software design.
-It is a description or template for how to solve a problem that can be used in many different situations.
+> **Software design pattern** - Is a common solution to common problem that have been observed in practice.

 ## Give a Star! :star: